SFDO-Community-Sprints/Membership-Essentials-Documentation/docs/Getting-Started/Installing.md

 * Setup > Search for ‘Installed Packages’.
 * Confirm the “Membership Essentials” app is one of the installed packages.

-### Assign users to the Manage Memberships Permission Set
+### Assign users to the Membership: Manage Permission Set
 1. Setup > Permission Sets
-2. Click on the Permission Set Label **Manage Memberships**
+2. Click on the Permission Set Label **Membership: Manage**
 3. Click the **Manage Assignments** button to view Current Assignments
 4. Click **'Add Assignments** to select users who will be managing memberships;
 5. Click **Next** and review **Expiration Options**
 6. Click the **Assign** button to add individual users to this permission set
 7. For more information: [Manage Permission Set Assignments](https://help.salesforce.com/s/articleView?id=sf.perm_sets_manage_assignments.htm&type=5)

-### Assign users to the View Memberships Permission Set
+### Assign users to the Membership: View Permission Set
 1. Setup > Permission Set
-2. Click on the Permission Set Label “View Memberships’
+2. Click on the Permission Set Label “Membership: View’
 3. Repeat steps 3-6 above for those users who need view-only access to Memberships